 These pests can be both health risks to families and physical risks to the structure of your home.
-Rodents carry diseases such as Salmonella and can damage drywall and electrical wires throughout a home.
+Mice and rats carry diseases such as Salmonella and can damage drywall and electrical wires throughout a home.
 Cockroaches trigger allergies and asthma, especially in young children.

 Don’t want pests this fall?
 Here are some pest-proofing tips and ideas: